Drinking Water and Electricity

 Electricity was first generated in the year 1965 B.S. in Nepal by Chandra Shumsher at Pharping.
 Later, the Sundarijal power station was established in 1991 B.S.
 Nepal has the potential to produce about 83000 MW of electricity but at present hardly 1000 MW has been produced.
 However, the government is effortful and political parties are committed to establishing many hydroelectricity projects around the country.
 Some of the major hydroelectricity projects and their production capacity are given below:

 In spite of this electricity generation, we are not able to meet the demands of electricity in our country.
 The government has aim to fulfil the increasing demand of electricity by encouraging small private company along with its big projects planned all over Nepal.
 At present, Nepal has been facing long hours of load-shedding problem.
 Sometimes, it reaches to 16 hours a day.
 In order to reduce load-shedding problem from Nepal and provide electricity to all people, we should do the following:

 - Allocate more budget for electricity generation in annual and five years plan.

 - Complete all under-construction projects irrespective of which party government started the project.

-- Establish other hydro-electricity project in fast flowing rivers with the capacity of 1000 MW.
+- Establish another hydroelectricity project in fast-flowing rivers with a capacity of 1000 MW.